santino/react-concurrent-router/README.md

 ## Overview
 React Concurrent Router is a lightweight router for React applications with a main focus on performance and user experience.

+### Key Features
+- ⚡ **Concurrent Preloading**: Code and data prefetching before navigation
+- 🎯 **Render-as-You-Fetch**: No blocking renders during navigation
+- 🔄 **Suspense Integration**: Native React Suspense support
+- 📦 **Tree Shaking**: Optimized bundle with code splitting
+- 🛡️ **Error Boundaries**: Built-in error handling
+- ♿ **Accessibility**: Full keyboard navigation support
+- 🚀 **Performance**: <5kb gzipped, O(1) route matching

 The main concept this router delivers is concurrent requests of code preloading and data prefetching, even before the user actually commits the navigation action to a new route.
 Best of all worlds: this router gives you the power of Concurrent patterns without requiring the adoption of [experimental React Concurrent Mode](https://it.reactjs.org/docs/concurrent-mode-intro.html).

-When your users want to perform navigation, the built-in router Link component will initialise **code preloading** when `mouseover-ing` the desired route link; considering this event a weaker signal that the user "may" navigate to a different route.
+When your users want to perform navigation, the built-in router Link component will initialize **code preloading** when `mouseover-ing` the desired route link; considering this event a weaker signal that the user "may" navigate to a different route.
 This will instruct the browser to load the js chunks corresponding to the page components required by the route the user might navigate to.
 Eventually, the user will click on the Link, committing his intention to navigate to a new route, at which stage the Link will dispatch the **data prefetch** network requests you coupled with the route.
-Both code preload and data prefetch are actually initialised even before the user commits the navigation action; respectively on `mouseover` and `mousedown` events; given the latest is already a strong signal that the user "will likely" complete the navigation.
+Both code preload and data prefetch are actually initialized even before the user commits the navigation action; respectively on `mouseover` and `mousedown` events; given the latest is already a strong signal that the user "will likely" complete the navigation.
 The resulting prefetched data will be passed to your page component through props defined by you.
 **Kicking off component (code) and data fetching before rendering is the crucial aspect that allows _Render-as-You-Fetch_ approach**.
 In a standard React application you would start fetching the code only after the navigation action has been committed, this would cause React to break the rendering cycle (_blocking rendering_).
 Moving further you would start your data fetching only after the component has been mounted, meaning you have an extra delay requesting data until a component starts rendering.
 RCR, instead, kicks off the fetching before the rendering cycle is triggered.
 In this case, when the rendering cycle finally starts, your application will look for resources that, if not fully fetched already, are at least in progress, hence allowing your react application/components to "Suspend" until fetching eventually completes.